 Not accepting defeat so easily, I tried this recipe once again & succeeded.
 Now, this is one of the variety of veggies that is made at home especially once in a week.
 I often make extra crumble, so that I can savour it by adding it to other vegetables too, like in this case – Cabbage.

-Cabbage is usually a bit boring when you make it the usual way (like a stir fry) so this is a nice way to break the monotony & also feed your family protein in the form of lentils to the otherwise dal avoiding kids at home.
+Cabbage is usually a bit boring when you make it the usual way (like a stir fry) so this is a nice way to break the monotony and also feed your family protein in the form of lentils to the otherwise dal avoiding kids at home.
 They won’t notice the crumble but enjoy the taste for sure.

 A bowl of rice, a tsp of ghee or clarified butter, a big serving of this veggie with some Hot Rasam poured on top is guaranteed to steer away any blues you may have.